corefan/xenko-docs/en/manual/virtual-reality/overlays.md

 # Overlays

-In VR games, you can display [textures](../graphics/textures/index.md) (including [Render textures](../graphics/graphics-compositor/render-textures.md)) as overlays that appear to float in front of the player.
+In VR games, you can display [textures](../graphics/textures/index.md) (including [render textures](../graphics/graphics-compositor/render-textures.md)) as overlays that appear to float in front of the player.
 This is especially useful for UIs.

 > [!Note]
 > You can't see overlays when you don't run your game in your VR device.
 This is because the VR device itself creates the overlay.